Nick2bad4u/Prettier-Plugin-Powershell/docs/FORMATTING_OPTIONS.md

 4. **Brace Style**: "1tbs" (One True Brace Style) is more common in PowerShell, but "allman" can improve readability for deeply nested code.

-5. **Trailing Commas**: "multiline" helps reduce git diffs when adding/removing items.
+5. **Trailing Semicolons**: "multiline" helps keep hashtable edits stable by ensuring every entry terminates with `;` when the literal spans multiple lines.

 6. **Version Control**: Commit your `.prettierrc` file to ensure consistent formatting across your team.